ruby-next/freezolite/README.md

 Freezolite is a gem that turns the `frozen_string_literal` compile option on only for the specified files.
 Thus it's like running Ruby with `--enable=frozen-string-literal` but only for the files you own.

+> 📖 Read more about the motiviation behind this project in ["Freezolite: the magic gem for keeping Ruby literals safely frozen"](https://evilmartians.com/chronicles/freezolite-the-magic-gem-for-keeping-ruby-literals-safely-frozen) post.

 ## Usage

 Add the gem to your Gemfile: